Bernie Sanders campaign cancels planned Cleveland rally hours beforehand, citing coronavirus concerns

 He added: “Because the last thing in the world we will ever wanna do is put anybody in danger.”

-Sanders' announcement comes amid the outbreak of coronavirus, also known as COVID-19, which has riled the nation in recent days.
+Sanders' announcement comes amid the outbreak of coronavirus, also known as COVID-19, which has rocked the political world.

 Over the weekend, it was revealed that an attendee of the Conservative Political Action Conference, CPAC, held from Feb.
 26 to Feb.
 29 outside of Washington, D.C. had tested positive with the virus.
-The individual is said to be a New York City-based doctor, and is currently receiving treatment at a hospital in Englewood, N.J.

-The top levels of government on the GOP side – President Trump, Vice President Pence, cabinet officials, top-ranking lawmakers – attended CPAC.
+The top levels of government on the GOP side – Trump, Vice President Pence, cabinet officials, top-ranking lawmakers – attended CPAC.
 Staffers quickly worked to figure out who may have come in contact with the still-unnamed person.
 These discussions so far have led to several lawmakers going into self-quarantine as a precaution, amid assurances from organizers that nobody else has yet gotten sick from this individual.

-At this time, CPAC Chairman Matt Schlapp, Rep. Doug Collins, R-Ga., Rep. Paul Gosar, R-Ariz., Rep. Matt Gaetz, R-Fla., Sen. Ted Cruz, R-Texas, and now-acting White House chief of staff Mark Meadows are in self-quarantine out of an abundance of caution after being notified by CPAC organizers that they came into contact with the ill attendee.
-Three senior members of Gosar’s staff are also self-quarantined.
-None of the lawmakers, or staffers, are known to be experiencing coronavirus symptoms at this time.

-Meanwhile, the chain of events has fed speculation about whether Trump himself was at risk, as both the president and Pence attended and spoke at the conference.
+The chain of events has fed speculation about whether Trump himself was at risk, as both the president and Pence attended and spoke at the conference.
 The White House said there is no indication that Trump or Pence was in close proximity to the stricken attendee.

-The president did, however, spend time with Collins and Gaetz since CPAC.
-Collins shook Trump's hand and joined him for a visit to the Centers for Disease Control and Prevention (CDC) in Atlanta, Ga., on Friday.
-He also met with Trump at the White House last week, several days after the Feb.
-26-29 conference.

-Gaetz was spotted riding on Air Force One on Monday as he learned the news.
-White House officials said when Gaetz learned he was in proximity to the man with coronavirus at CPAC, he sat by himself in a section of the president's plane.

-“So last year 37,000 Americans died from the common Flu.
-It averages between 27,000 and 70,000 per year,” Trump tweeted Monday.
-"Nothing is shut down, life & the economy go on.
-At this moment there are 546 confirmed cases of CoronaVirus with 22 deaths.
-Think about that!”

-According to the CDC, during the 2018-2019 flu season in the U.S., an estimated 35.5 million people were sick with influenza and approximately 34,200 people died from the illness.
+Meanwhile, it’s unclear for how long the candidates will go without holding indoor campaign events.
+Biden, Sanders and Trump are all in the 70s, which puts them in the age bracket that doctors say could leave them more vulnerable to coronavirus.

+But steps have been taken in recent days to still hold events: During a Biden campaign event in Michigan on Monday night, volunteers gave attendees hand sanitizer as they entered the venue.

-Fox News' Tara Prindiville contributed to this report.
+Fox News' Tara Prindiville and Allie Raffa contributed to this report.